filisko/testable-functions/README.md

     },

     // a stack of values that will be used for the next function call
-    // it will throw an exception if you trigger a call when the stack was already consumed 'some_function' => new FakeStack([true, false, 1, 2]), ]);
+    // it throws an exception when the stack was already consumed 'some_function' => new FakeStack([true, false, 1, 2]),
+]);